playfulprogramming/playfulprogramming/content/blog/android-studio-setup-for-ryzen-cpus/index.md

 ![The selected image for x86_64 Pie](./pie_device.png)

-Afterwards, you'll want to name your emulator.
-I try to keep them without strings and not too long so if I need to run the emulator manually in the CLI, I can do so with the name of the emulator easily.
+Afterward, you'll want to name your emulator.
+I try to keep them without strings and not too long, so if I need to run the emulator manually in the CLI, I can do so with the name of the emulator easily.

 ![Naming the emulator device](./finalize_avd.png)

 Finally, once you've selected **"Finish"**, it should save the emulator's settings and start the emulator itself.

-> You may get an error such as `HAXM is not installed` when trying to setup an emulator.
+> You may get an error such as `HAXM is not installed` when trying to set up an emulator.
 If you get this error, it's most likely that you have not [enabled the settings in BIOS](#bios).
-I know in my case, I had recently performed a BIOS upgrade and it had reset my BIOS settings, making me go back and re-enable them.
+I know in my case, I had recently performed a BIOS upgrade, and it had reset my BIOS settings, making me go back and re-enable them.

 ![The emulator once ran](./device_running.png)

 # Conclusion

 I've had incredible success with my Ryzen powered desktop during my Android development.
 Not only is it cost-efficient for my usage compared to the Intel option, but it's able to run the emulator quickly.
-Hopefully this article has been able to help you setup your machine as well.
+Hopefully, this article has been able to help you set up your machine as well.

 Let us know what your thoughts on this article were!
 We not only have our comments down below, but we have [a Discord community](https://discord.gg/FMcvc6T) as well that we invite you to join!
 We chat about all kinds of programming and CS related topics there!